Parañaque: Sports

 Parañaque's only professional sports team are the Parañaque Patriots of the Maharlika Pilipinas Basketball League (MPBL).
 The Patriots are one of the ten founding members of the MPBL, beginning play in the 2018 season.
 The Patriots play their home games at Olivarez College Gymnasium at the campus of Olivarez College.

+The Parañaque Coliseum in Barangay San Dionisio serves as the city's main sports arena, designated to host local sports programs as well as Parañaque's basketball and volleyball team.